bildepunkt/spritewerk-old/README.md

 SPRITEWERK is a culmination of:
 * my desire to learn and keep up with Javascript and HTML5 advances
-* self-expression (read: the ability to write code the way I want :P )
+* self-expression - application architecture is truly an art form
+* catharsis (sometimes I get tired of wading through the hell that is anti-pattern riddled, code-smell-y, tightly coupled, abstraction-absent code)
 * a desire to quickly and easily prototype my game/interactive ideas

 #### Architecture
-* all object properties are private and thus, should only be accessed through methods
+* all object properties are private and thus, should only be accessed via methods
 * all packages/modules require SW.Common to work on their own, and SW.Media requires SW.Events
 * currently the SPRITEWERK interaction paradigm is that game control is device-agnostic; therefore:
  * no mouse-move or hover events are emitted